CamCoop1/FLARE/README.md

 ### details.yaml

-To select the whizard+, we must set the `prodtype = madgraph`.
+To select the madgraph, we must set the `prodtype = madgraph`.
 Under `datatype` you must list all the datatypes you will be generating.
 The exact names are of your own choosing and can be as detailed or simple as you like.
 An example `details.yaml` can be seen below

 ``` yaml